 In 1977, the Court addressed a New York state law that permitted only physicians to distribute contraceptives to minors under the age of sixteen, and only physicians or pharmacists to distribute contraceptives to adults.
 The Court struck down this law as well.
 It became clear that the Supreme Court viewed as constitutionally protected the right of an individual -- married or unmarried -- to make personal decisions regarding whether to have children.

 Questions about Birth Control and the Law?
 Get Help From an Attorney

 If you live in a state that has controversial birth control laws on the books, you'll likely want to get legal advice.
-It is important to understand your rights under the law, especially if you are concerned about family planning.
+It's important to understand your rights under the law, especially if you're concerned about family planning.
 Start the process today by speaking with an experienced family law attorney in your area.